liuximu/redigomock/README.md

 # What's it?
 When you use redis in your project, How to mock it is the best problem to UT. `redisgomock` is one library for mock redis.

-# Why write by yourself?
+# Why write by myself?
 [redigo](https://github.com/gomodule/redigo) recommend [rafaeljusto/redigomock](https://github.com/rafaeljusto/redigomock).
-But I think it can better:
+But I think it can be better:
 - Use Interface, not struct
 - Fuzzy Match can be simple